When

 I buy the kit in stages?
 The frame first, and then the body?

-Sorry, no. We custom fit each body to the chassis to
+Sorry, no. We custom fit each body to the

 insure that everything will line up correctly.
 Frankly, we are much